databricks/terraform-provider-databricks/docs/guides/experimental-exporter.md

 -> **Note** This tooling is experimental and provided as is.
 It has an evolving interfaces, which may change or be removed in future versions of the provider.

+-> **Note** Use the same user who did the exporting to import the exported templates.
+Otherwise it could cause the changes in the jobs ownership.

 Generates `*.tf` files for Databricks resources as well as `import.sh` to run import state.
 Available as part of provider binary.
 The only possible way to authenticate is through [environment variables](../index.md#Environment-variables).
 It's best used, when you need to quickly export Terraform configuration for an existing Databricks workspace.
 After generating configuration, we strongly recommend to manually review all created files.